 The industry provides many routes to start off, and unlike those with University degrees who can find it difficult to land jobs after graduation, there is a growing labour demand with job seekers quickly finding quality employment in a wide range of positions.
 These positions are diverse and the opportunities are endless with plenty of progression opportunities, which require constant developments.
 At Productivity Force we recognise this by continually providing training, mentorship and development of the workforce, focusing on upskilling as new services are required.

 Part of changing the perception around trade jobs is debunking the myth that construction jobs pay less than some white-collar jobs.
-Due to the labour shortage in the construction industry, companies are willing to pay competitive salaries to attract skilled workers.
+Due to the labour shortage in the construction industry, companies are willing to pay competitive salaries to attract skilled workers to construction jobs.
 Currently, there are many six-figure positions open with not enough skilled candidates to fill them, unlike other industries where well-paid positions are extremely competitive with far more candidates than available positions.
-And for those just starting out, trade jobs also often have higher starting salaries than most other careers.
+And for those just starting out, construction jobs also often have higher starting salaries than most other careers.

 A career in construction also provides plenty of job satisfaction, no day is ever the same, every day is a new challenge and you can really make a difference to the local community in building essential infrastructure like schools, hospitals and roads.
 At Productivity Force we also work with a range of social enterprises, including Evolve Housing, a leading not-for-profit provider of social and affordable housing, based in Western Sydney.